XCCOOP/Interactive-Debugging/README.md

 ------
 Create a project file, and add sierpinski.cpp to the project.
 Also, look at correct-triangle.html to see an example of correct output.
 Skim/read the source code for sierpinski.cpp, and try to answer the following questions:

 * 1.a) What is the purpose of this program?

+	To create a sierpinski triangle webpage.

 * 1.b) Does the program produce output?
 If so, what kind of output is it, and where does it end up?

+	Yes, an html file in the project folder that produces a giant rectangle of I's.

 * 1.c) Does the program accept input?
 If so, what kind of input, and how is it provided?

+	In the main method the input for doTriangle() is the size of the triangle.

 Step 2
 -------
 Build and run Sierpinski.
 An output file called “triangle.html” should be placed in your project directory, along with your source code.
 The file should exist, but you will notice that its contents do not look much like the correct output.

 * 2.a) List all the ways that you can see that the current output of your program is different from the expected output.

+	Current output is a rectangle rather than the triangle and it is made of Í's rather than 8's.

 Step 3
 ------